-Pursuant to the termination of a mining lease agreemnt with Genesis Gold Corporation "Genesis") in the prior year, 27 claims and a portion of 28 claims are subject to a 0.5% net smelter returns royalty payable to Genesis.
+Pursuant to the termination of the mining lease agreement with Genesis in 2019, 27 claims and a portion of 28 claims are subject to a 0.5% net smelter returns royalty payable to Genesis.

 A compelling drill target remains to be tested 600 m northwest of the existing drill pattern.
-The impetus for this drilling is the intersection of three crustal structures.
-This intersection is manifested by a geophysical response (gravity low/magnetic low).
-The Company is seeking a third party farm-out Golden Brew to undertake this drilling.
+The impetus for this drilling is a coincident gravity low and magnetic low related to the intersection of three crustal structures.
+The Company is seeking a third party farm-out to execute this test.